Understand Subjective vs Objective Data (and Why it Matters!)

 Why Subjective vs Objective Data is Important for Passing the NCLEX

 When studying for the NCLEX, you will be tested to demonstrate your knowledge and skills of health screening.
 This can include performing a health history, health, and risk assessment.
 This includes both the symptoms a patient says they are currently experiencing as well as the empirical objective data that can be measured by the 5 senses.
+In summary, here are 7 reasons why you need to know about subjective and objective data for both the NCLEX and beyond:

 Hopefully you’ve learned a bit on how to differentiate subjective vs objective data and you understand the need for observing the patient as well as listening to his or her story and symptoms to paint the best picture of the patient’s current state.
 Don’t make the mistake of relying too much on numbers, as every patient deserves a nurse to listen to their story and take in the full picture.